SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 unless the Price is actually double (the character has to pay the same price twice as often), it only counts as one Disadvantage.

-Price (R2)
+### Price (R2) ###

 The Price for using a particular Advantage, or group of Advantages or set of three related skills, is much higher than mentioned in Rank 1, but the rules are the same.
 Contacts will be extremely hard to pay off or do favors for -- maybe an entire short adventure has to be devoted to paying back a contact who helped out.

 Optionally, paying two Fate Points or six Character Points at the end of an adventure where the Advantage was used is a quick way of paying the price.

 Restrictions/Notes: See Price (R1) for more information.

-Quirk (R1)
+## Quirk (R1) ###

-The character suffers from a personality quirk that makes certain types of roleplaying and interaction more diﬃcult.
+The character suffers from a personality quirk that makes certain types of roleplaying and interaction more difficult.
 This Quirk could simply be a habit or a mannerism that has gone too far, or it could be a minor psychological problem.
 Some examples include:

-Dependency: The character has a slight dependency on a substance or even a roleplaying event.
+* Dependency: The character has a slight dependency on a substance or even a roleplaying event.
 The character might be a pack-a-day smoker who, if he doesn’t get a cigarette at least once every few hours of game time, gets irritable and loses Critical Success rerolls during interactions.
-Or maybe the character always has to have the last word in any situation and will often beat an argument into the ground rather than “lose.”
+Or maybe the character always has to have the last word in any situation and will often beat an argument into the ground rather than "lose."

-Kleptomania: When in a store or surrounded by small, portable items, the character will occasionally try to “lift” something.
-When possessed by his Quirk (see rules below), the character suffers +3 to the diﬃculty of sleight of hand or related attempts at theft because he really doesn’t know he’s doing it.
+* Kleptomania: When in a store or surrounded by small, portable items, the character will occasionally try to "lift" something.
+When possessed by his Quirk (see rules below), the character suffers +3 to the difficulty of sleight of hand or related attempts at theft because he really doesn’t know he’s doing it.

-Indecision: The character does not like making decisions and will delay making them.
+* Indecision: The character does not like making decisions and will delay making them.
 When roleplaying, the character should actively participate in group discussions, but he should be wishy-washy and indecisive at critical moments.

-Stutter: When under pressure, relaxed, nervous (such as failing a skill roll), or some other fairly common “mood” hits the character, he stutters.
-The upshot is the character suffers +3 to the diﬃculty of any interaction at this time, and the player should roleplay having a hard
+* Stutter: When under pressure, relaxed, nervous (such as failing a skill roll), or some other fairly common "mood" hits the character, he stutters.
+The upshot is the character suffers +3 to the difficulty of any interaction at this time, and the player should roleplay having a hard time getting his ideas across to the other players.

-26

-time getting his ideas across to the other players.
 This lasts until the player rolls a Critical Success.

 Restrictions/Notes: Good roleplayers will have fun with these, and other, Quirks that they come up with.
 Indeed, this Disadvantage is often more fun to play than many Advantages -- but the gamemaster should make certain it is being roleplayed.
-Whenever the gamemaster thinks it appropriate, he should make the player generate a willpower or Knowledge total against a base Moderate diﬃculty to “indulge” in his Quirk automatically (that is, “suffer” for it).
+Whenever the gamemaster thinks it appropriate, he should make the player generate a willpower or Knowledge total against a base Moderate difficulty to "indulge" in his Quirk automatically (that is, "suffer" for it).
 The negative effects of the Quirk immediately come into play.
-Also, if the character repeatedly makes this roll, resisting the impulses of the Quirk, the gamemaster should start modifying the diﬃculty upwards until the character fails.
+Also, if the character repeatedly makes this roll, resisting the impulses of the Quirk, the gamemaster should start modifying the difficulty upwards until the character fails.
 Multiple Quirks can be selected.

-Quirks may offer variable diﬃculty modiﬁers depending on the circumstances.
+Quirks may offer variable difficulty modiﬁers depending on the circumstances.
 The more likely that the Quirk affects the character, the less it actually should do in each situation.

-Example: A character who has a fear of water might might “panic” and suffer +3 to the diﬃculty of all actions when exposed to a large body of water, +5 when in it, and +3 when wet.
+Example: *A character who has a fear of water might might "panic" and suffer +3 to the difficulty of all actions when exposed to a large body of water, +5 when in it, and +3 when wet.*

 Additional Note: Some players may choose to have their characters roleplay Quirks they already have or might like to play.
 Sometimes this works; sometimes it doesn’t.
-It can be hysterical to have a player “steal” dice out from under another player’s nose (symbolizing the fact that the character is taking necessary items away from the other player’s character) as long as things don’t go too far -- that is, when people start getting upset.
-However, players who are “indecisive” should not play characters who are indecisive -- since they would be anyway.
+It can be hysterical to have a player "steal" dice out from under another player’s nose (symbolizing the fact that the character is taking necessary items away from the other player’s character) as long as things don’t go too far -- that is, when people start getting upset.
+However, players who are "indecisive" should not play characters who are indecisive -- since they would be anyway.
 This is too much like getting a Disadvantage for nothing.

-Quirk (R2)
+### Quirk (R2) ###

 The rules for Quirk (R2) are the same as for Quirk (R1), only the chance of occurrence is much greater and the effects are larger.

-Dependency: The character needs to fulﬁll his dependency much more often (once a scene, perhaps).
+* Dependency: The character needs to fulﬁll his dependency much more often (once a scene, perhaps).
 The character also experiences one automatic Critical Failure per scene that he doesn’t (a smoker might have a coughing ﬁt in the middle of a tense negotiation or during a sneak attempt, for example).

-Secret: There’s something about the character that she needs to hide.
+* Secret: There’s something about the character that she needs to hide.
 If it were discovered, it would put her friends, family, and even her own life at risk.
 This could be a civilian identity (if she has a heroic alter ego) or a skeleton in the closet.

-Restrictions/Notes: The diﬃculty of resisting the“impulse” is now Diﬃcult, but all other rules are the same as under Quirk (R1).
+Restrictions/Notes: The difficulty of resisting the "impulse" is now Difficult, but all other rules are the same as under Quirk (R1).

 Quirk (R3)
-These “personality quirks” are much more serious.
+These "personality quirks" are much more serious.
 The character might be a junkie, a psychotic with a certain type of behavior, or has a severe phobia (he’s deathly afraid of something).
 Some examples:
-Dependency: The character is a junkie, always after a “ﬁx.”
-The “ﬁx” might be an illegal substance, or a perfectly normal one, or even a type of roleplaying interaction (maybe the character has to try to come as close to dying as he can).
+Dependency: The character is a junkie, always after a "ﬁx."
+The "ﬁx" might be an illegal substance, or a perfectly normal one, or even a type of roleplaying interaction (maybe the character has to try to come as close to dying as he can).